ScriptedAlchemy/webpack-external-import/README.md

 ```sh
 yarn add webpack-external-import
 ```

 ### Version 2.0!

 Major rewrite which has taken the original concept and built it directly into webpack runtime.
+A big achievement in this release is **tree-shaking support**

 If you want to read me about what this tool does.

 Read the following:

 - https://link.medium.com/L5zHiwylI3
 - working on more use cases and writing about V2

 ## Getting Started

 1. Add `webpack-external-import/webpack` to your webpack plugins: